Superficial venous thrombophlebitis

 - During pregnancy, LMWH treatment is used and continued throughout pregnancy and for 6 weeks after the end of pregnancy.

-- If the criteria for anticoagulant therapy described above are not met, the patient may use oral NSAIDs, which alleviate symptoms but do not affect the process .
+- If the criteria for anticoagulant therapy described above are not met, the patient may use oral NSAIDs, which alleviate symptoms but do not affect the process of thrombosis developing into a deep vein thrombosis (DVT).
 Topically applied NSAID products can also be used as an addition to anticoagulation therapy.

 - Topically applied anticoagulant cream may alleviate the symptoms of a local venous thrombosis, but there is no evidence that it would prevent the spreading of the thrombosis to the deep veins.